 The organizational chart below illustrates the relationship among the various service providers of this offering.
 MA Capital Management, LLC is the general partner of the Fund.
-The selling agents (other than MA Capital Management, LLC) and clearing brokers are not affiliated with MA Capital Management, LLC or MA Managed Futures Fund, LP.
+The selling agents and clearing brokers are not affiliated with MA Capital Management, LLC or MA Managed Futures Fund, LP.